Osugo38/delani/README.md

 ##Technology  Used

- different languages as stated below
+Different languages were used in the same as stated below:
 .html
 .CSS
 .JavaScript